escaladesports/legacy-zygote-cart/src/docs/90_plugins.md

 }
 ```

 Fires on the 'Shipping' step.
+This should return an object of shipping methods.

 ## preOrder